Ministry of Finance (Spain): Historic

 Along with the other departments of the early Bourbon administration, the Veeduría General and the rest of the public treasury agencies were based in the cellars of the Royal Alcázar until 1734, when it burned down and they moved to the Buen Retiro Palace.
 They remained there until approximately 1764, when the new Royal Palace of Madrid was inaugurated and the government's administrative bodies were located there.

 By the first third of the 19th century, the ministries had grown considerably, as had the family of King Charles IV.
 Therefore, in 1826, the departments —except for the Secretariat of State and of the Office of State— were relocated to the Palace of the Marquess of Grimaldi (also called the House of Ministries, precisely for this reason, or the Godoy Palace, since one of its tenants was Manuel Godoy, Prince of the Peace).
 After a fire in 1846, the departments—except for the Secretariat of the Navy— were relocated.

 That same year, the Ministry of Finance found its new and definitive headquarters in the Real Casa de la Aduana, a building constructed in the 1760s and designed by Francesco Sabatini to replace the old headquarters of the Royal Customs.

 Budget

-For 2023, the Finance Department Budget is € 21.7 billion.
-Of those, 18.1 billion are directly managed by the Ministry and 3.6 billion are managed by its agencies and companies.
+For fiscal year 2026, the Ministry of Finance has a consolidated budget of €19.3 billion.
+Of this amount, €17.8 billion are directly managed by the ministry's central services while €1.5 billion are managed by its agencies.

-Apart from the direct budget of the Department, the Ministry also indirectly manages the following general budget sections:
+The budget can be divided into five main areas: